MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 ---
 title: certutil
-description: Reference article for the certutil command.
-Certutil is a command-line program that displays certification authority (CA) configuration information, configures Certificate Services, backup and restore CA components.
-This program also verifies certificates, key pairs, and certificate chains. ms.service: ms.topic: reference
+description: Learn about certutil, a command-line program that displays CA configuration information, configures Certificate Services, and backs up and restores CA components. ms.service: ms.topic: reference
 author: xelu86
 ms.author: wscontent
-ms.date: 08/22/2023
+ms.date: 09/20/2023
 ---

 # certutil

-Certutil.exe is a command-line program, installed as part of Certificate Services.
-You can use certutil.exe to display certification authority (CA) configuration information, configures Certificate Services, backup and restore CA components.
+Certutil.exe is a command-line program installed as part of Certificate Services.
+You can use certutil.exe to display certification authority (CA) configuration information, configure Certificate Services, and back up and restore CA components.
 The program also verifies certificates, key pairs, and certificate chains.

 If certutil is run on a certification authority without other parameters, it displays the current certification authority configuration.
-If certutil is run on a non-certification authority, the command defaults to running the `certutil [-dump]` command.
+If certutil is run on a non-certification authority without other parameters, the command defaults to running the `certutil [-dump]` command.

 > [!IMPORTANT]
 > Earlier versions of certutil may not provide all of the options that are described in this document.
 You can see the options that a specific version of certutil provides by running `certutil -?` or `certutil <parameter> -?`.